Nissan Pulsar: Trim levels

 GA16DE — 1600 cc DOHC multi-point EFI (sometimes ECCS featured).
-Featured in the Australian and New Zealand new models Sentra SE, Sentra SLX Sentra Q and JDM Pulsar X1R hatch and sedan variants.
+Featured in the Australian and New Zealand new models Sentra SE, Sentra SLX Sentra Q and JDM Pulsar X1R hatch and sedan variants, and the European Almera SR, ALMERA SRI.

 SR18DE — 1800 cc DOHC multi-point EFI.
 Featured in the JDM Pulsar GTI 3-door hatch and 4-door sedan, JDM Pulsar SR-V 5-door hatch models.
 4-wheel drive variant of SR engine series available in JDM Pulsar SR-V model.

 SR20DE – 2000 cc DOHC multi-point EFI.
-Featured in Australian and New Zealand (Australian assembled) Sentra and Pulsar SSS variant delivered with silver/red rocker cover, also called "Red Top" 105 kW at 6400 rpm / 179 Nm at 4800 rpm-4800 rpm / 0–100 km/h (62 mph) 8.8 seconds / Curb weight 1142 kg.
+Featured in Australian and New Zealand (Australian assembled) Sentra and Pulsar SSS variant delivered with silver/red rocker cover, also called "Red Top" 105 kW at 6400 rpm / 179 Nm at 4800 rpm-4800 rpm / 0–100 km/h (62 mph) 8.2 seconds / Curb weight 1142 kg.

 Autech Version SR20DE — 1998 cc DOHC multi-point EFI.
 Only Sold locally in Japan.
 Was used in Pulsar Serie and Lucino Japanese Variants (576 produced total).
 These cars were delivered from Nissan as standard front wheel drive N15 GTI's, and delivered to Autech for Tuning.
 The cars were than striped, seam welded for added rigidity, and Autech body kits including unique Front bumper, Side skirt and Rear wing.
 Autech interiors including unique pattern interior, Autech labeled clusters, and Finally Autech Sr20DE engines were installed.
 Which is why they are stamped SR18DE, as this is the original size of the engine from the GTI.
-The tuned SR20DE found in these cars, were engines that Autech had from producing the P10 Primera Autech, However due to multiple factors, Primarily stricter emission standards, and also Nissan about to release the SR16VE, it was de-tuned from the original P10 Autech, losing 5HP and 3NM of torque as well as a less aggressive power curve to meet the stricter emission standards.
+The tuned SR20DE found in these cars, were engines that Autech had from producing the P10 Primera Autech, However, due to multiple factors, Primarily stricter emission standards, and also Nissan about to release the SR16VE, it was de-tuned from the original P10 Autech, losing 5HP and 3NM of torque as well as a less aggressive power curve to meet the stricter emission standards.
 Featured compression ratio of 11.5:1, 264 duration at 11.4 mm lift camshafts, unique valve springs, portwork, and unique pistons to achieve high compression.
 Power is stated as 175 bhp at the flywheel.
 191 Nm at 4800 rpm.

 SR16VE — NEO VVL (Nissan Ecologically Orientated Variable Valve Timing and Lift).
 Featured in the 3 & 4 JDM Pulsar/Lucino Serie VZ-R, as well as the B14 Sunny.
 Producing 175 PS from its 1.6L.
 Identifiable by the unique blue valve cover.